21-Coding/Beeper/README.md

 ### Description

-This application gives a brief showing of the power of JQuery and JavaScript's methods and transitions.
+This application gives a brief showing of the power of JQuery and JavaScript's arrays and looping.

 ### Specifications